 Another challenge ahead is democracy in the post-war era.
 Elections are coming up and it would be a great time to come back here for media training.

 A final tip of the hat to a tuk tuk driver named Riswan who went out of his way to help me on an unusual shopping errand to find a special gift for my son.
-This was such a refreshing change from the ripoff atmosphere that I experienced in the area around the hotels, and a small glimpse of the hospitality that this country has to offer for those who take the time to seek it out.

 The drive to the airport was a last opportunity to admire the diversity here... symbols of buddhist, hindu, christian and muslim faith side by side.